How many solar panels do I need?

 There's also a range of quality within the monocrystalline category, from efficiency to peak power rating, and even in terms of design.

-Depending on the model, it may be better to opt for a bifacial panel – which absorbs sunlight on both sides – or one that uses half-cells, which reduce a panel's resistive losses, improve its defences against shade, and make hotspots less likely.
+Depending on the model, it may be better to opt for a bifacial solar panel – which absorbs sunlight on both sides – or one that uses half-cells, which reduce a panel's resistive losses, improve its defences against shade, and make hotspots less likely.

 You won't be able to power your entire off-grid setup with solar panels unless you massively reduce your electricity consumption in winter, to match the seasonal decrease in your panels' output.